kordlib/codegen-kt/docs/topics/kotlinpoet.md

 However, these builder functions are not always called builder; for example, the TypeSpec builder has different types like `TypeSpec.classBuilder()` or `TypeSpec.interfaceBuilder()`.
-In this DSL, these are top-level factory functions, with the name of the builder type (the part of the function name before `Builder`).
+In this DSL, these become extensions of the corresponding spec class with the name of the builder type (the part of the function name before `Builder`).

 ```kotlin